Responses

 Two framing paths matter:

-• No Content-Length before write_headers — The writer uses chunked transfer and may choose a streaming compressor from Accept-Encoding, compressing chunk-by-chunk and setting Content-Encoding / Vary as needed.
+• No Content-Length before write_headers — chunked transfer; streaming compressor may set Content-Encoding / Vary.

-respond() is a third, whole-body path: Stario may compress the full body in one pass, then set Content-Length to the compressed size so the client still sees a known-length reply.
+respond() may compress the full body in one pass, then set Content-Length to the compressed size.
 If Content-Encoding is already set on w.headers, automatic negotiation is skipped.

 Low-level HTTP response serializer for one request/response on a connection.